CAN/ULC-536-13 (Canadian Annual Fire Alarm Inspection Standard)

 “Shall” is an imperative, folks.
 It’s mentioned FOUR times in these clauses.

 INSTALLATION STANDARD REQUIREMENTS:

-“5.13.1 End-of-line devices for electrical supervision shall be located in a separate enclosure, installed less than 1800 mm above finished floor level measured from the centre of the end-of-line device, and located beyond the last device in the circuit or terminated in a control unit or transponder.
+“10.1.1 Except as permitted by Clause 10.1.2, end-of-line devices for electrical supervision shall be located in a separate enclosure, installed less than 1800 mm above finished floor level measured from the centre of the end-of-line device, and located beyond the last device in the circuit or terminated in a control unit or transponder.